 Some would say that the entire country of Slovenia is a hidden gem.
 However, this country’s popularity is steadily growing and I’d wager that it will soon emerge as a top destination in Europe.
 Most trips to Slovenia will combine Ljubljana with Lake Bled.
 However, Slovenia has so much more to offer than its charming capital and its postcard-perfect lake.
 Last summer, we hiked across the Julian Alps and Kamnik-Savinja Alps and this spring we road tripped across the country.
 We’re in love with the Slovenian Alps and the secret places they hold.
 If you’re planning a trip to Slovenia and want to venture off the beaten path, use this post to guide you.
 And, bring your hiking boots.

 Planning a trip to Slovenia?
-Check out our Slovenia Itinerary for road trip inspiration.
+Read our epic Slovenia road trip itinerary.

 And while you’re there, connect with us on Pinterest!